More support to help parents help their son or daughter beat an eating disorder

 The ‘New Maudsley Approach’

 Although the name might make you think it’s an updated version of Family-Based Treatment/Maudsley, that’s not the case.
 This comes from the adult eating disorders services of the Maudsley hospital in London, headed by Janet Treasure.
-It offers carers skills to support their loved one through whichever treatment they’re following.
+It offers carers skills to support their loved one through whichever treatment they’re following, and it’s not a treatment in itself.
 Many of the skills can be useful to parents of children and adolescents, since they’re about warmth and empathy.
 There are differences though.
-If your child is under 18, the recommended treatment, FBT/Maudsley, requires parents to take charge and push for rapid gains, whereas the New Maudsley Approach teaches parents to be gentle dolphin-like guides, nudging towards motivation and gradual change.
+For teenagers the recommended treatment, FBT/Maudsley, requires parents to take charge and push for rapid gains, because rapid weight gain is linked to better recovery.
+The New Maudsley Approach was developed for adults who have been ill a very long time and where therapists don’t believe they can push for rapid weight gain.
+It therefore teaches parents to be gentle dolphin-like guides, nudging towards motivation and gradual change.
 (Note: I haven’t read the more recent 2016 edition)

 Podcasts: hear experts talk while you walk!